sdcnku/micropython/docs/reference/asm_thumb2_hints_tips.rst

 Overcoming MicroPython's integer restriction
 --------------------------------------------

-The STM32 chip includes a CRC generator.
-Its use presents a problem in MicroPython because the returned values cover the full gamut of 32-bit quantities whereas small integers in MicroPython cannot have differing values in bits 30 and 31.
-This limitation is overcome with the following code, which uses the assembler to put the result into an array and Python code to coerce the result into an arbitrary precision unsigned integer.
+The Pyboard chip includes a CRC generator.
+Its use presents a problem in MicroPython because the returned values cover the full gamut of 32 bit quantities whereas small integers in MicroPython cannot have differing values in bits 30 and 31.
+This limitation is overcome with the following code, which uses assembler to put the result into an array and Python code to coerce the result into an arbitrary precision unsigned integer.

 ::